Carter nets 4 points, Kings beat Panthers 6-3 to end drought

 SUNRISE, Fla.
+(AP) -- After being outscored 10-0 in their previous two games, the Los Angeles Kings responded in a big way.

-(AP) -- Jeff Carter had two goals and two assists, and the Los Angeles Kings snapped a two-game scoreless drought in easily beating the Florida Panthers 6-3 on Thursday night.
+Jeff Carter had two goals and two assists, and the Kings easily beat the Florida Panthers 6-3 on Thursday night.

-Dwight King, Tanner Pearson, Tyler Toffoli and Dustin Brown also scored for the Kings, while Peter Budaj made 36 saves.
-Carter's four points were a season high, and Los Angeles poured in six goals for the first time since getting seven at Toronto on Nov.
+Dwight King, Tanner Pearson, Tyler Toffoli and Dustin Brown also scored for Los Angeles, while Peter Budaj made 36 saves.
+Carter's four points were a season high, and the Kings poured in six goals for the first time since getting seven at Toronto on Nov.
 8.

+Los Angeles was coming off consecutive 5-0 losses at Washington and Tampa Bay, yet had six goals before this game was half over.

+''It's nice.
+We don't get it too often,'' Carter said. ''We're typically a pretty low-scoring, tight-checking team.
+It's nice to see the guys get rewarded.''

 Jussi Jokinen, Jonathan Marchessault and Aleksander Barkov scored for Florida, which had won a season-best three straight.
 Jaromir Jagr had an assist.

-Los Angeles was coming off consecutive 5-0 losses at Washington and Tampa Bay, yet had six goals before this game was half over.
-The Kings hadn't scored in regulation on the first three stops of their four-game road swing; the only goal Los Angeles had on the trip was an overtime winner to beat Philadelphia 1-0 on Saturday.

-The Kings needed all of 1:39 to get going in this one.
+The Kings needed all of 1:39 to get going in this one before Brown opened the scoring.
+Carter and Toffoli also scored in the first period as starting Panthers goalie James Reimer gave up three goals on eight shots.

-Panthers goalie James Reimer started and gave up three goals on eight shots.
-He was lifted with 5:01 left in the first period in favor of Roberto Luongo, who allowed three goals in 3 1/2 minutes of the second period before Reimer returned.
+He was lifted with 5:01 left in the first in favor of Roberto Luongo, who allowed three goals in 3 1/2 minutes of the second period before Reimer returned.
+Reimer finished with 11 saves.

+''It wasn't pretty.
+Everyone knows it wasn't pretty, and we're going to forget about it,'' Panthers interim coach Tom Rowe said. ''It was a tough night for everybody - coaches, players, goalies.
+(The tape) is already being burned.''

 Pearson, King and Carter had the three quick goals in the second to put the game well out of reach.
 Pearson redirected a pass from Brown to get the flurry started, King made it 5-1 just 21 seconds later and Carter got his second of the night and 29th of the season three minutes after that.